By DAVID RAINER

 “The predominant rut is from the last two weeks of January through the first two weeks of February,” Sykes said.
 “It’s never going to be 100 percent.
 You’re going to have some deer that come in a little early and you’re going to have some deer come in a little later.”

-“That’s why we drew the line like we did – to give the hunters in south Alabama the 10 days in February, because according to the biological data that’s when the rut is happening,” Sykes said.
-“Once you get north of there, you have isolated pockets that rut like the deer in south Alabama because they were taken from the Stimpson Sanctuary (Clarke County) and places like that.
+We have isolated pockets in north Alabama that rut like the deer in south Alabama because they were taken from the Stimpson Sanctuary (Clarke County) and places like that.
 But for the most part, the deer in north Alabama rut more in mid to late December and the first couple of weeks in January.

 “There are several oddball areas.
 If you look on the map and check the (color-coded) dots, you’ll see where the deer came from.
 You’ll see deer from Wisconsin or Texas and where they were placed throughout the state.
 Even though it’s been 50 or 60 years ago, the rut still mirrors the basic genetics of that deer herd.
 So there are isolated pockets in Alabama, unlike any other place in the nation where I’ve worked, where you’ve got deer rutting in November, December, January and February.
 You’ve got months that, depending on where you are in the state, you can hunt the rut.